sujoy-saha/Develop-AI-solutions-with-Azure-AI/6. Develop AI solutions with Azure OpenAI/Instructions/04-integrate-your-app.md

 ---
 lab:
-    title: 'Integrate Azure OpenAI into your app'
+    title: 'Integrate ChatGPT into your app'
 ---
 # Integrate ChatGPT into your app